apriltuesday/eva-opentargets/clinvar-variant-types/README.md

 python3 clinvar-variant-types.py --clinvar-xml ClinVarFullRelease_00-latest.xml.gz
 ```

-The source code for diagrams will be printed to STDOUT.
+The source code for diagrams and tables will be printed to STDOUT.
 The diagrams can then be built using the website http://sankeymatic.com/build/.
 Parameters for rendering them will be indicated in the output as well.
+The tables should be copy-pasted in this Markdown report directly.